 - F. William Lawvere and Stephen H. Schanuel, Conceptual Mathematics: A First Introduction to Categories (CUP 2nd edn.
 2009).
-A genuinely gentle introduction — extraordinarily so at the outset — that slowly introduces you to new categorial ways of thinking about some familiar things.
-In fact, you might well find the book rather too slow and even a bit condescending (does the likely reader really need to have it explained, at length, over a hundred pages into the book, that if P then Q and if not-Q then not-P are equivalent?).
-However, such irritations aside, you end up after a remarkably painless journey having learnt rather more than you realize.
-And the second edition is notably more useful than the first because it adds chapters that ease the transitions to more advanced topics.
+A genuinely gentle introduction that slowly introduces you to new categorial ways of thinking about some familiar things.
+In fact, you might well find the book rather too slow and are than a bit condescending at the outset (does the likely reader really need to have it explained, at length, over a hundred pages into the book, that if P then Q and if not-Q then not-P are equivalent?).
+However, if you can ignore such irritations, you do end up after a pretty painless journey having learnt rather more than you realize.
+(The second edition is notably more useful than the first because it adds chapters that ease the transitions to more advanced topics.)

-Still, many might prefer to start a step up and work through the first hundred pages or so of an older, more conventional book:
+Still, many/most might prefer to start a step up and work through the first hundred or so pages of an older, more conventional book:

 - Robert Goldblatt, Topoi: The Categorial Analysis of Logic (North-Holland 1979, very inexpensively reprinted by Dover 2009, and also available online ).
 Overall, this book (as the title suggests) is angled towards aspects of category theory of particular interest to logicians.
 It eventually covers a good deal of ground (with the difficulty level then going up accordingly, of course), but for the moment I’m suggesting you start off by just reading the first three chapters which cover much of what you’d pick up from Lawvere and Schanuel in far fewer pages.
 As mathematical exposition, this still strikes me as first rate.
 (I’m inclined to say that if you don’t find these opening chapters accessible and intriguing, then category theory is probably not for you.
 If you do like them, then at some later point you’ll no doubt want to read more of the book.)

-- Harold Simmons, An Introduction to Category Theory (CUP, 2011: online version here) is also highly accessible, and introduces more central notions of category theory you won’t find in Lawvere and Schanuel (or indeed in the opening three chapters of Goldblatt): in particular, it is pretty clear sorting the complexities of the notion of adjoint functors.
-This is written for self-study with a lot of exercises: the online version also provides solutions.
+- Harold Simmons, An Introduction to Category Theory (CUP, 2011) is also highly accessible, and introduces some central notions of category theory you won’t find in Lawvere and Schanuel or in the opening three chapters of Goldblatt.
+In particular, it will give you a first handle on the key notion of adjoint functors.
+This is written for self-study with a lot of exercises (there are online solutions here).
 It still has as something of the conversational tone of the lecture room, and you could very well find it an engaging and helpful introduction.
 Try the first five chapters.

 - My unfinished, sporadic, work-in-progress Category Theory: Notes towards a gentle introduction aims to be rather more discursive/explanatory at various points.
-The coverage eventually goes further than Simmons and in a different direction to Goldblatt.
+The coverage will eventually go further than Simmons and in a somewhat different direction to Goldblatt.
 Since I also try to keep the required mathematical background down to a bare minimum, this hopefully will be particularly useful to philosophers and others.

-A book which has often been highly recommended for beginners is
+A book which is often been highly recommended as an entry-point for beginners is

-However, a reading group with a few very smart maths students who had already done a category theory course confirmed my impressions this is a very considerably bumpier ride than the author intends (and indeed that was one spur to me writing my own notes).
-It is too often a bit less than ideally clear, and some of the expositional choices seem to me ill-judged.
-However, it could work well once you already know some category theory.
+However, I should say that a reading group with a few very smart maths students who had already done a category theory course confirmed my impressions this is a very considerably bumpier ride than the author intends (and indeed that was one spur to me writing my own notes).
+It is too often a bit less than ideally clear, and some of the expositional choices seem to me debatable.
+However, it should work well if you have e.g. early read those early chapters from Goldblatt.

-But once you’ve got to this point and read some first book, I would recommend going for another book which is again intended for beginners (this time as in beginning graduate students who haven’t previously met category theory but can be assumed to be mathematically competent).
-This is somewhat tougher, being a bit brisker and more compressed.
+What next?
+Here is another book which is again intended for relative beginners — but this time as in beginning graduate students who haven’t previously met category theory but can be assumed to be mathematically pretty competent.
+So this is somewhat tougher, being a bit brisker and more compressed.
 But I do think that this text is a model of brilliant exposition at its level.

 - Tom Leinster, Basic Category Theory (CUP, 2014).

-I should certainly mention a book is not strictly speaking a general introduction to category theory but it very accessibly introduces enough category theory for its purposes, and you’ll certainly want to read it quite early in your explorations of category theory.
+Finally, I should certainly mention a book which is not strictly speaking a general introduction to category theory but it introduces enough category theory for its purposes, and you’ll probably want to read it quite early in your explorations of category theory.

-- F. William Lawvere and Robert Rosebrugh, Sets for Mathematicians (CUP 2003) is already mentioned in the Teach Yourself Logic Guide section on alternative sets theories.
-It gives a very engaging presentation which introduces a different way of thinking about sets, and so gives you an early sense that an approach via category theory can throw new light on familiar territory.
+- F. William Lawvere and Robert Rosebrugh, Sets for Mathematics (CUP 2003) presents a different way of thinking about sets, and shows that an approach via category theory can throw new light on familiar territory.
 However I do find this quite badly written (philosophers will find too much sloppy talk — you have to read past that).